Post quench entropy growth in a chiral clock model: Numerical results: Quench into the non-chiral model

 \section{Numerical results: Quench into the non-chiral model}

-In this section, we describe the dynamics after an initial state $\psi_0$, in which all sites are in the $\langle\sigma\rangle=1$ state, is quenched to the non-chiral Hamiltonian at finite $f$.
-Immediately after the quench, the system is in a linear combination of the initial state and (with small amplitudes) domain wall pair states of the form $1\omega 1$ and $1\bar{\omega}1$.
-The flipped spin domains are nucleated from every part of the chain, and domain walls on the opposite sides of the flipped spin domain propogate in opposite directions with a characteristic velocity corresponding to the maximal group velocity $v_g=2f$ (Sec. \ref{sec:model}) of the domain walls; thereby expanding the flipped spin domains.
-This is schematically represented in the Fig \ref{fig:linearCombSchematic}.
+In this section, we describe the dynamics after an initial state $\psi_0$, in which all sites are in the $\langle\sigma\rangle=1$ direction, is quenched to the non-chiral Hamiltonian at finite transverse field.
+After the quench, the system evolves into a linear combination of the initial state and (with small amplitudes) domain wall pair states of the form $1\omega 1$ and $1\bar{\omega}1$.
+The flipped spin domains are nucleated from every part of the chain, and domain walls on the opposite sides of the flipped spin domain propagate in opposite directions with a characteristic velocity corresponding to the maximal group velocity $v_g=2f$ (Sec. \ref{sec:model}) of the domain walls; thereby expanding the flipped spin domains.
+This is schematically represented in Fig \ref{fig:linearCombSchematic}.

-Figure \ref{fig:NCDomainWallProb}a presents the total probability weight (over all positions) of two domain wall states of different kinds, showing that among these, the $1\omega 1$ and $1\bar{\omega}1$ are equally populated.
-Small domains of size $1$ (where domain walls are separated by a distance of 1 lattice units) shows rapid oscillations have been omitted.
-As time progresses the domain wall pair states of the form $1\omega1$ ($1\bar{\omega}1$) formed in the vicinity of the left-hand-side boundary reflect off the boundary as a $\bar{\omega}\omega1$ ($\omega\bar{\omega}1$) domain wall pair states (as described in Sec \ref{sec:model}).
+Figure \ref{fig:NCDomainWallProb}a presents the total probability weight (over all positions) of two domain wall states of different types, showing that among these, the $1\omega 1$ and $1\bar{\omega}1$ are equally populated.
+Small domains of size $1$ (where domain walls are separated by a distance of 1 lattice unit) show rapid oscillations and have been omitted.
+As time progresses, the domain wall pair states of the form $1\omega1$ ($1\bar{\omega}1$) formed in the vicinity of the left-hand-side boundary reflect off the boundary as a $\bar{\omega}\omega1$ ($\omega\bar{\omega}1$) domain wall pair states (as described in Sec \ref{sec:model}).
 On the right hand side boundary, the domain walls scatter from the $1\omega1$ ($1\bar{\omega}1$) state into $1\omega \bar{\omega}$ ($1\bar{\omega}\omega$) state.
 Since the domain walls reach the boundary with a characteristic rate $v_g$, there is a linear rate of decrease of the population of the $1\omega1$ and $1\bar{\omega}1$ states as shown in Fig \ref{fig:NCDomainWallProb}a.
 Correspondingly the population of the states of the types $1\omega\bar{\omega}$, $1\bar{\omega}\omega$, and $\omega\bar{\omega}1$, $\bar{\omega}\omega 1$ linearly increase with time.

 In the presence of an additional longitudinal field in the final Hamiltonian,

 the energy of the flipped spin domains have an (positive) energy contribution that grows linearly with the domain size.
 The domain wall pairs now appear to attract with an energy linear in the distance between them \cite{Kormos2017}.
 With this constrained domain wall dynamics, scattering processes at the boundary are suppressed as indicated by a constant probability on an average of the $1\omega1$ and $1\bar{\omega}1$ states in Fig \ref{fig:NCDomainWallProb}b. (as opposed to a linear decay in the absence of $h$).